Anthares101/raptor-blog/attacking-wi-fi-networks-with-aircrack-ng/index.md

 Since ARP use broadcast messages, once we are able to re-inject an ARP package the AP will forward it to all the clients.
 This will generate new IVs for key cracking.

-It is true that, since the network is encrypted an attacker is not able to read the traffic but since the ARP packages have a fixed payload size of 36 bytes and always have the broadcast address set in the frame header (FF:FF:FF:FF:FF:FF), it is easy to identify them even encrypted.
+It is true that, since the network is encrypted, an attacker is not able to read the traffic but since the ARP packages have a fixed payload size of 36 bytes and always have the broadcast address set in the frame header (FF:FF:FF:FF:FF:FF), it is easy to identify them even encrypted.

 To perform this attack, we will need to first associtate to the AP.
 This is how we can perform what is called a "fake auth" abusing open authentication:
 ```